 - Improve living standards.

 - Reduce overcrowding and homelessness.

 - Reduce crime.

 - Improve how people can get around (including buses, trains, cycling, and walking).

+- Improve road safety.

 Economy

 We want East Birmingham to be flourishing place where people are able to contribute to and take advantage of the benefits and opportunities provided by a thriving local economy.